Configure Authentication

 "Origin mismatch"

-The origin in your passkey config does not match the actual page origin.
-Ensure PASSKEY_ORIGIN matches exactly (including protocol and port).
+The origin in your passkey configuration does not match the actual page origin.
+Make sure it matches exactly, including protocol and port.
+For example, http://localhost:3000 is not the same as http://localhost:5173.

 "Passkey not found"